Bramhapuri

-Bramhapuri is a town and eponymous headquarters of Bramhapuri taluka in Chandrapur district in the state of Maharashtra, India.
+Bramhapuri is a town and headquarters of Bramhapuri taluka in Chandrapur district in the state of Maharashtra, India.

 Geography

 Bramhapuri is one of the six divisions located in the northeastern part of Chandrapur district, Maharashtra at and has an average elevation of 229.5 metres (753 feet).
 The town is located in the 73rd Vidhan Sabha constituency in Maharashtra.

 Demographics

 According to 2011 Indian census, Brahmapuri Municipal Council administers over 8,575 households composing a population of 36,025.
 Males constitute 50.10% of the total population and females 49.90%.
-The population of children, aged 0 to 6, is 3,283, which constitue 9.11 % of the total population of Brahmapuri.
+The population of children, aged 0 to 6, is 3,283, which constitute 9.11 % of the total population of Brahmapuri.

 In Brahmapuri Municipal Council, the female sex ratio is of 996 against the state average of 929.
 The child sex ratio in Brahmapuri is around 990 compared to the Maharashtra state average of 894.
 The literacy rate of Brahmapuri city is 89.69 % higher than state average of 82.34 %.
 In Brahmapuri, male literacy is around 93.55 % while the female literacy rate is 85.82 %.

 73% of the population follows Hinduism and 21% population follows Buddhism.
 Muslims account for around 4.5%, Christians 0.5%, Sikhs 0.37%, Jains 0.19% and others 0.42%.